 Element Description Name You can define the name for the Topology as the "Topology" Package name.
 List of Feature Classes Either: Create new Feature Classes from the Diagram Toolbox or Drag existing Feature Classes from the Browser window into the "Topology" Package X,Y Cluster Tolerance and Z Cluster Tolerance You define the cluster tolerance values using the ClusterTolerance and ZClusterTolerance Tagged Values of the "Topology" Package.
-Accuracy ranks Accuracy ranks are defined using the Tagged Values of the TopologyMembership attribute, which you can create using the 'TopologyMembership' icon on the 'Topology' page of the Diagram
+Accuracy ranks Accuracy ranks are defined using the Tagged Values of the TopologyMembership attribute, which you can create using the 'TopologyMembership' icon on the

-Toolbox.
+'Topology' page of the Diagram Toolbox.

-Add this stereotyped attribute to each Feature Class element and then set a value for each rank.
+Add this stereotyped attribute to each

+Feature Class element and then set a

+value for each rank.

-- The name of the attribute should be the name of the "Topology" Package - You do not need to set the type of the attribute
+• The name of the attribute should be the name of the "Topology" Package

-Each Feature Class only has one TopologyMembership attribute.
-If you do not add a TopologyMembership attribute to a Feature Class, the ArcGIS exporter will generate a set of default ranking values for you.
-The values for XYRank and ZRank are between 1 and 50.
+• You do not need to set the type of the attribute

+TopologyMembership attribute.
+If you do

+not add a TopologyMembership attribute

+to a Feature Class, the ArcGIS exporter

+will generate a set of default ranking

+and ZRank are between 1 and 50.

-Topology Rules
+Topology Topology Rules are represented by a

-Topology Rules are represented by a UML Association connector that has the "TopologyRule" stereotype.
-You can create the connector using the 'Topology Rule' icon on the 'Topology' page of the Diagram Toolbox.
+Rules UML Association connector that has the

+itules "TopologyRule" stereotype.
+You can

+create the connector using the 'Topology

+Rule' icon on the 'Topology' page of the

+Diagram Toolbox.

 Use this connector to link:

-- Two Feature Class ("Point", "Polyline" or "Polygon") elements
+• Two Feature Class ("Point", "Polyline" or "Polygon") elements

-- Two "Subtype" elements
+• Two "Subtype" elements

-- A Feature Class ("Point", "Polyline" or
+• A Feature Class ("Point" "Polvline" or

-- "Polygon") element to a "Subtype" element

-- A Feature Class ("Point", "Polyline" or "Polygon") itself, or

-- A "Subtype" element itself

-The TopologyRuleType tag is used to

-define the type of Topology Rule.
+"Polygon") element to a "Subtype" element • A Feature Class ("Point", "Polyline" or "Polygon") itself, or A "Subtype" element itself The TopologyRuleType tag is used to define the type of Topology Rule.